nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 But healing?
 Healing requires grace.

 Let’s not pretend that personal choice exists in a vacuum.
-Poverty, mental health, addiction, trauma—they shape our decisions more than we admit.
+Poverty, mental health, addiction, trauma, they shape our decisions more than we admit.

 Yet let’s also not ignore the reality of limited resources.
 We cannot pretend we have infinite time, money, or organs.